FEDarling/weekly-tracker/weeklys/react_status/288/README.md

 *   [The code](https://react.statuscode.com/link/123351/web) behind a Twitter account that automatically generates and tweets videos built by [Remotion](https://react.statuscode.com/link/123352/web) - the React video generation library.

-Jobs

-[React Developer at X-Team (Remote)](https://react.statuscode.com/link/123353/web) — Join the most energizing community for developers and work on long-term projects for Riot Games, FOX, Sony, Coinbase, and more.
-X-Team

-[Senior Software Engineers at Turo (SF | Remote/Hybrid Options)](https://react.statuscode.com/link/123354/web) — The world's largest car sharing marketplace on a mission to put the world’s 1.5B cars to better use.
-We're hiring BE, FE, ML, iOS, Android & DevOps roles at all levels.
-Turo

-[Senior React Developer (m/f/d) - Remote in Germany](https://react.statuscode.com/link/123355/web) — Help us take our products to the next level and work in an autonomous, cross-functional team with a strong sense of purpose.
-die kartenmacherei GmbH / celebrate company GmbH

-[Find React Jobs with Hired](https://react.statuscode.com/link/123356/web) — Create a profile on Hired to connect with hiring managers at growing startups and Fortune 500 companies.
-It's free for job-seekers.
-Hired

 [The `key` Attribute and Best Practices for Performant Lists](https://react.statuscode.com/link/123357/web "www.developerway.com") — Is the only reason you’re using the `key` attribute to satisfy an obscure [ESlint](https://react.statuscode.com/link/123358/web) rule?
 If so, the author asserts there are better reasons than that to make it part of your routine.

 Nadia Makarevich